Lmercadom/cmpt-732-galv-project/README.md

 spark-submit diet-restrictions-etl.py ./output/attributes.parquet output
 spark-submit tableau_diet_restriction.py ./output/DietaryRestrictions.json ./output/restaurants.parquet output/diet
 spark-submit tableau_attributes.py ./output/attributes.parquet ./output/restaurants.parquet output/restaurant-facilities
-# CSV files stored in output/diet and output/restaurant-facelities directories are further used in the Tableau Workbook
+# CSV files stored in output/diet and output/restaurant-facilities directories are further used in the Tableau Workbook
 ```

 **ML**

-With the below code we want the model to learn how the facelities of a restaurant affect its ratings.
+With the below code we want the model to learn how the facilities of a restaurant affect its ratings.
 We feed 15 attributes/features to the model and predict the rating against the ratings provided by Yelp.
-This could be used to predict the initial ratings of a new restaurant based on the facelities it provides.
+This could be used to predict the initial ratings of a new restaurant based on the facilities it provides.
 In this model, we find out that features like `WheelchairAccessible` , `DogsAllowed` are given more weightage while predicting the rating.
 We get an accuracy of ~82%.
 ```
 spark-submit ml.py ./output/attributes.parquet output
 ```